zbx-sadman/unifi_miner/experimental/README.md

 Zabbix template designed for Zabbix v2.4 (pre 2.4 users can't export its without correcting _filter_ tag) and tested on UniFi controller v4.
 Template contain Discovery rules (with Items, some Triggers and Graphs prototypes included) for:
-- All sites on controller
+- All sites on controller;
-- UAP's on all sites (if u want to get UAPS for one site only, u must use LLD Filter feature or add sitename into key like that: _unifi.discovery[uap,MySuperSite]_)
+- UAP's on all sites (if u want to get UAPS for one site only, u must use LLD Filter feature or add sitename into key like that: _unifi.discovery[uap,MySuperSite]_);
-- WLANs on site 'default' (if u want to get WLANs on all sites - just use key like _unifi.discovery[wlan]_)
+- WLANs on site 'default' (if u want to get WLANs on all sites - just use key like _unifi.discovery[wlan]_);
 - UniFi Phones on all sites.
-I haven't any UniFi devices except UAPs and can't check the prototypes works ;)
+I haven't any UniFi devices except UAPs and can't check the prototypes works ;);
 - UniFi Switches on all sites.
 Ports discovery not supported at this release.

 I suspect, that UAP items list for all sites can be frighteningly large.
 Double check the Prototypes list and disable unwanted items before linking template to host.